 Dextromethorphan is a drug that may be primarily abused by teens, since it is available to them.
 They may refer to this drug or its use by using these terms: Dex, DXM, Robo, Skittles, Triple-C, Tussin, Robo-ing, Robo-tripping, and Skittling, among others.
 A 2008 survey showed that one in ten American teens has tried this drug.
 It may be consumed in pill or liquid form, or added to a soft drink such as Mountain Dew, adding colored candies such as Skittles, which is why abusing this drug may be referred to as “Skittling.”

 Addiction is Possible Result

 According to the Department of Social Services in New York, it is possible to become addicted to dextromethorphan.
 Some young people take it along with marijuana or alcohol to modify the high from the other drugs.
 This drug will not show up on a usual drug test so some teens think it is a safe drug to abuse.
 But while some studies report that DXM is not addictive, some abusers of the drug report cravings after they stop using it.

-A young person who starts abusing DXM may progress on to using other drugs, or he may find he can't stop abusing this drug when he wants to.
+A young person who starts abusing DXM may progress on to using other drugs, or he may find he can’t stop abusing this drug when he wants to.
 This is the point where he needs the assistance of a drug rehab to leave this habit behind.
-For more than forty-five years, Narconon drug rehab centers have been helping people get sober at last.
+For almost 50 years, Narconon drug rehab centers have been helping people get sober.